 The Wedding Pact (Book 3)

-Miss Ophelia Crowe has lived a life where everything has been managed for her.
-From what she could wear to what activities she could do, each and every day has been carefully structured for her.
-Her parents had been wealthy, but they had died early in her life, leaving her in the care of a guardian she’s never met.
+Miss Ophelia Crowe has led an extremely sheltered life.
+After her parents died when she was five, she went to live at her guardian’s country estate.
+She went on to live a life where everything was managed for her.
+From what she could wear to what activities she could do, each and every day had been carefully structured by the servants.

-Vicar Julian Roskin has led a quiet life.
-Still young and inexperienced, he is content to manage a small parish.
-Then, late one night, his safe and predictable world is turned upside down when a beautiful young lady ends up on his doorstep in need of his protection.
+All Vicar Julian Roskin wants is to lead a quiet life.
+He’s caused enough trouble in the past.
+He doesn’t need any more problems.
+But, late one night, his safe and predictable world is turned upside down when a beautiful young lady ends up on his doorstep in need of protection.
 Protection, in this case, will require him to marry her.